warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

-You can see details of the throughput capacity within the plans available for your account, and select the level of provisioning that you want to use, through the Account tab of your Cloudant account Dashboard.
+You can see details of the throughput capacity within the plans available for your account, and select the level of provisioning that you want to use, through the Account tab of your Cloudant account Dashboard.<br/>
 ![Account Dashboard](images/cloudant_capacity.png)

 To move to a different throughput capacity, select the provisioning you want, then click the `Change Capacity` button.
-You are asked to confirm the change, and reminded that the provisioning change can take up to 24 hours to complete.
+You are asked to confirm the change, and reminded that the provisioning change can take up to 24 hours to complete.<br/>
 ![Account Dashboard](images/cloudant_capacity_change.png)

 The following table summarizes the price and performance measures for each of the plans.